 Why isn’t it happening?
 Why has it been X number of years with X number of scripts without anyone taking notice?

-The life and grind of a screenwriter is defined by the context of their situation.
+The context of their situation defines the life and grind of a screenwriter.
 One percenters are called just that because they represent a small faction — the elite best of the best (to steal a line from Top Gun).
 White collar screenwriters represent a few percentage marks just below those elite, while blue collar and novice screenwriters make up the majority beyond.
 Tens of thousands — hundreds of thousands — chasing that dream.
 The dream of making a living doing what they love to do.

 So how do you cope?
 How do you persevere through the constant rejection and silence from the powers that be?
 How do you know when enough is enough?
 How do you know when to quit?